 Exploration licences EL27971 "Bluebush" was granted to Tellus Holdings Ltd on the 20th October 2010 for a 6 year term.
 Tenure details are summarized in table 1.
+Applications for waiver of relinquishment and renewal have been submitted.

 Table 1: Details of Exploration Licence EL29017 held by Tellus Holdings